joeyballentine/ESRGAN-candle-rs/README.md

 The official RealESRGAN x4 model can be found [here](https://github.com/xinntao/Real-ESRGAN/releases/download/v0.1.0/RealESRGAN_x4plus.pth).

 Community trained models can be found [here](https://openmodeldb.info/?t=arch%3Aesrgan).

-Just note that many of these are trained with old-arch ESRGAN and/or with different parameters (which are listed on the site on each model's page).
-Once candle allows more complex state_dict reading, I should be able to automate this process, but for now these values can be changed with CLI args.
+This project contains automatic parameter detection for scale, in_nc, out_nc, num_filters, and num_blocks -- but only for old-arch esrgan models.
+If you wish to use a new-arch esrgan model with parameters other than default, either load and save the model using chaiNNer (they get auto-converted to old-arch there), or use the CLI args to manually change the arch type and parameters.